ku-kom/ku_swiper/README.md

 ## Contents
 ### Two TYPO3 content elements:
-* Create slides as items with image and/or text
+* Create a slideshow with slides as inline records with image and/or text
-* Create slides with existing content records
+* Create a slideshow with existing content records

 ## Features
 * Custom play/pause buttons